gunny-62/L4D2-Server-Blocker/README.md

 The script automatically checks the [Steam Community guide](https://steamcommunity.com/sharedfiles/filedetails/?id=3419848194) for updates every time you run it.

 **Important:** Only IPs added to the main guide content (approved by the guide author) are automatically scanned.
-Comments are NOT scanned to prevent trolls from adding legitimate IPs.
+Comments are NOT scanned to prevent malicious actors from adding legitimate IPs.

 If you discover a new malicious server:
 1. **Block it immediately** using **Option 1** (Manual IP Blocking) in the script